Clarence Odbody: In It's a Wonderful Life

-As Clarence dries off, he reveals he is an angel (causing the tollkeeper to flee in fear), but George is still unconvinced and believes all would be better if he was never born.
-Clarence sees to this (presumably appealing to his superiors, as he shouts to the sky "You didn't have to make so much noise"!), and this somehow transforms the snowiness into a windy night.
-George discovers that his war-hero brother, Harry, had drowned in a frozen lake as a child, as George was not there to save him, and as a result, the soldiers Harry saved from two kamikaze planes died too.
-He sees that his old boss Emil Gower, the town druggist, served twenty years in prison for manslaughter since George was not around to prevent him from accidentally poisoning a child's prescription, and is a derelict hobo shunned by everyone.
-George finds his wife Mary Hatch unmarried and childless.
-He sees that the town has been renamed "Pottersville" in honor of the wealthy but heartless Henry F. Potter, who appears to have taken over the town, turning it into a sleazy and dangerous place filled with whiskey joints, crime, pawnshops, violence, seedy entertainment establishments, and unhappy people with meaningless, amoral lives.
+As Clarence dries off, he reveals he is an angel (causing the tollkeeper to flee in fear), but George is still unconvinced and believes that if killing himself is such a bad idea, maybe everybody would be better off if he had never been born in the first place.
+Clarence sees to this (presumably appealing to his superiors, as he shouts to the sky "You don't have to make all that fuss about it."), and this transforms the snowiness into a windy night.

+George discovers that a great many things and people are not better off from his absence.
+His Uncle Billy, formerly in charge of the Bailey Building and Loan, lost his business when he accidentally gave the day's receipts to Potter in a folded-up newspaper, had a nervous breakdown, and spent the rest of his life in an insane asylum.

+His mother is now embittered and running a boardinghouse for the perpetually down-and-out.
+His war-hero brother, Harry, had fallen through creek ice and drowned as a child, as George was not there to save him.
+As a result, the soldiers Harry saved from two Kamikaze planes died as well.

+He sees that his old boss Emil Gower, the town druggist, had accidentally poisoned the child's prescription and is now a derelict hobo, shunned by everyone after having served twenty years in prison for manslaughter.
+George was not around to prevent Gower's deadly mistake when he worked there.

+George finds that his alternate timeline wife, Mary Hatch, is a spinster librarian.
+Violet, a girl who formerly had a crush on George, is also unmarried and has become the town tramp.
+Ernie the cabbie and Bert the cop are both divorced, poor and miserable, living in barely habitable shacks in Potter's Field, the most derelict area of town.
+Clarence tells George that he was not there to build Bailey Park, where hardworking people could live in dignity with their families.

+George finds that the town has been renamed "Pottersville" in honor of the wealthy but heartless Henry F. Potter, who appears to have taken over Bedford Falls and turned it into a sleazy and dangerous place filled with whiskey bars, crime, pawnshops, violence, seedy entertainment establishments, and unhappy people with meaningless, amoral lives.